lycheeverse/lycheeverse.github.io/how-it-works.md

 Each link gets filtered by an async pipeline and finally gets sent to a pool of [reqwest] HTTP clients, which checks all links concurrently.

+> [!NOTE]
-> Note: As a consequence results get printed in order of response time of each
+> As a consequence results get printed in order of response time of each
 > individual link and not in order of appearance inside input files.

 ## Extractors